 What is the difference between 316H pipes and 316L pipes?

-The main difference is carbon content and intended service.
-316H pipes have a higher controlled carbon range to improve elevated-temperature strength, while 316L pipes have lower carbon to reduce sensitization risk after welding and are commonly selected for welded corrosion service.
+The principal difference is carbon content and intended service.
+316H has a higher carbon range to improve elevated-temperature strength and creep resistance, while 316L has lower carbon to improve weldability and reduce sensitization risk after welding.
+They are not automatically interchangeable in code-based piping systems.

 What standard covers 316H pipes?